AnnemetteBP/logit-diff-lens/docs/README_heatmaps.md

 ## Overview

-Heatmaps are one of the main ways to inspect `LogitDiff` results.
-They show how a metric changes across layers and token positions, either for prompt-lens analysis or for generation-lens analysis.
+Heatmaps are one of the main ways to inspect `LogitDiff` results. `LogitDiff` covers both prompt-lens and generation-lens analysis, and the heatmaps show how a metric changes across layers and token positions in either case.

 ## Prompt lens and generation lens